snowch/vast-docker-compose-examples/hive3x/README.md

 ```

 > [!TIP]
+> If beeline is unable to connect:
+>  - You may need to wait a minutes or two for the environment to start.
-> If beeline is unable to connect verify with logs `docker compose logs -f` to ensure you see output similar to `hive3-hiveserver2  | Hive Session ID = xxxxxxxx`.
+>  - You should be able to connect when the hiveserver2 logs (`docker compose logs -f hiveserver2`) have this output: `hive3-hiveserver2  | Hive Session ID = xxxxxxxx`

 ```sql